Causewayed enclosure

 A causewayed enclosure is a type of large prehistoric earthwork common to the early Neolithic in Europe.
 It is an enclosure marked out by ditches and banks, with a number of causeways crossing the ditches.
-More than 100 examples are recorded in France and 70 in England, while further sites are known in Scandinavia, Belgium, Germany, Italy, Ireland and Slovakia.
+More than 100 examples are recorded in France and 70 in Southern England and Wales, while further sites are known in Scandinavia, Belgium, Germany, Italy, Ireland and Slovakia.

 The term "causewayed enclosure" is now preferred to the older term, causewayed camp, as it has been demonstrated that the sites did not necessarily serve as occupation sites.

+Archaeologists have speculated on the purposes of such sites, but have not arrived at a consensus as to their function.

 Construction

 Causewayed enclosures are often located on hilltop sites, encircled by one to four concentric ditches with an internal bank.
 Enclosures located in lowland areas are generally larger than hilltop ones.
 Crossing the ditches at intervals are causeways which give the monuments their names.
 It appears that the ditches were excavated in sections, leaving the wide causeways intact in between.
 They should not be confused with segmented, or causewayed ring ditches, which are smaller and are thought to relate only to funerary activity, or with hillforts, which appeared later and had a definite defensive function.
 With regard to defensive functionality, however, evidence of timber palisades has been found at some sites such as Hambledon Hill.